Course

 Overview

-Our course is aimed at people, who are passionate about a career in musical theatre but are not quite ready for a Conservatoire-level degree course.
+Our course is aimed at people who are passionate about a career in musical theatre but are not quite ready for an undergraduate-level course.
 It’s an opportunity to immerse yourself in rigorous musical theatre training that will prepare you for auditions and degree-level training.

 Intensive, highly practical and industry focused, you develop your confidence and ability as an actor, combined with musical and dance skills.
 It will equip you with fundamental technical and stylistic skills as you create a portfolio of contemporary, classical and musical material that is uniquely suited to you, helping you to stand out from the crowd.
 The course culminates in a performance project where you bring together all you have learnt.